Aeldrion/Iris/README.md

 ### Distance

 `Distance` is a double corresponding to the distance the ray needs to travel before hitting a solid surface.
-Distance is also stored to the `$total_distance iris` score with a scale of 1,000,000.
+Distance is also stored to the `$total_distance retina` score with a scale of 1,000,000.
 Only exists if `Target` is `"BLOCK"` or `"ENTITY"`.

 ### Targeted block